mendelg/cupertino_hebrew_date_picker/README.md

 A Flutter plugin for showing a Cupertino-styled Hebrew date picker.
+And returns a `DateTime` object.

 ## Features